 ABOUT

 Hi there, my name is Mia!
 From a young age, I found birth and child development fascinating.
-As a member of a large, close-knit, and blended family, we always have reasons to celebrate and get together.
+As a member of a large, close-knit, and blended family, we always had reasons to celebrate and get together.
 Whenever I met one of our newest additions, I would be first in line to hold them (still applies!).
 When I was 12, I watched two shows on TLC, A Baby Story and Bringing Home Baby, that truly opened my eyes to the world of pregnancy and birth.
 I did not know it then, but those shows, along with my family experiences, were what planted the seeds for my passion of being a doula.

 ---------------

 The first time I heard the word “doula”, it was used by one of my classmates during my undergrad studies in Kentucky.
 I assumed it was a synonym for a midwife, but quickly learned they have their own roles within the birth-worker world.
 After educating myself a bit more on the history, current practices, and steps to become a doula, the more I could see myself in that kind of work.
 It was a huge a-ha moment for me!
 After earning my B.A. in Child & Family Studies in 2013, I came home to the Bay Area and waited a bit before starting the search for my first job.
 My hope was to find something in the child development field, but in February 2014, I was offered an entry-level position at my local community college.
 I started as a Financial Aid Advisor and later was promoted to the Scholarship Program Specialist in 2016.
 Through those jobs, I was able to strengthen my communication, organization, and service skills.
-In the midst of my experience in higher education, working to become a doula moved out of focus, until now.
+In the midst of my experience in higher education, working to become a doula moved out of focus, until it was blatantly made clear in 2020.

 ---------------

 Thanks for joining me on this journey.
 I appreciate you.
 It means a lot to me.
-Being a doula is my purpose.
+Being a doula is my soul purpose.
 I would love to be a part of your birth team!
-While I will primarily serve Bay Area families within the counties of Contra Costa and Alameda, I am willing to negotiate travel outside of these areas.
+While I primarily serve Bay Area families within the counties of Contra Costa and Alameda, I am willing to negotiate travel outside of these areas.

 My intentions as your doula will be: